 Below are some of the FAQs we are asked most often with our attempt at providing an answer in simple English instead of tax code language.
-We encourage you to read the sections that interest you but to contact us if you feel the explanation does not directly address your concern.
+This list is NOT intended to be fully comprehensive nor does it address all areas within the issue.
+We encourage you to read the sections that interest you but to contact us if you feel the explanation does not directly address your concern or would like to know how it applies to you.

 Click any link below to drop down to the explanation of each of these items: